 My personal thanks to Hyatt Place State College for hosting us!

 We truly appreciated the great amenities of the hotel!

 8. Penn’s Cave & Wildlife Park

 Had it not been pouring down rain and if I would have had more time, I would have spent a few more hours here.

 As soon as I got into the boat, I knew it was going to be the best ever, and honestly, it was just that.

-At times the guide will turn on some lights.
-You touch NOTHING in the cave as it is maintained and a very natural environment so it can continue to live.
+Touch NOTHING but ogle at everything in the cave as it is maintained and a very natural environment so it can continue to live.

 When you get to the end of the cave or what you think the end of the cave is, you actually exit it and head out into the wildlife preserve which you can see from the boat.